crickbabs/rnaSeq_byBABS/README.md

 |`conf/fastq_screen.conf`|the example FastQ Screen configuration file|
 |`png/`|the directory containing the illustrations for this page|

 This is currently configured to run the rnaSeq-byBABS RNA-Seq analysis pipeline on The Crick CAMP HPC system.
+If you want to test the pipeline immediately, the fastest way is to run it on the test data with:

-## Loading the Nextflow Module
+	$ sh sh/single_end.sh

-To run Nextflow you will need to first load the Nextflow module.
-This can be done using the following command:
+, or with:

-	$ module load nextflow/0.27.2
+	$ sh sh/paired_end.sh

 ## <a name="design"></a> Specifying Samples via a Design File